 Form tutors and class teachers see their pupils day in, day out.
 They know them well and are well placed to spot changes in behaviour that might indicate an emerging problem with the mental health and emotional wellbeing of pupils.
+All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-The balance between the risk and protective factors are most likely to be disrupted when difficult events happen in pupils' lives.
+The balance between the risk and protective factors is most likely to be disrupted when difficult events happen in pupils' lives.
 These include:

-- loss or separation resulting from death, parental separation, divorce, hospitalisation, loss of friendships (especially in adolescence), family conflict or breakdown that results in the child having to live elsewhere, being taken into care or adopted - life changes such as the birth of a sibling, moving house or changing schools or during transition from primary to secondary school, or secondary school to sixth form - traumatic events such as abuse, domestic violence, bullying, violence, accidents, injuries or natural disaster.
+- loss or separation resulting from death, parental separation, divorce, hospitalisation, loss of friendships (especially in adolescence), family conflict or breakdown that results in the child having to live elsewhere, being taken into care or adopted. - life changes such as the birth of a sibling, moving house or changing schools or during transition from primary to secondary school, or secondary school to sixth form. - traumatic events such as abuse, domestic violence, bullying, violence, accidents, injuries or natural disaster.